-Hundreds rally against Bombardier pay hikes in Montreal
+Bombardier delays most executive pay hikes amid rise in public anger

-Bombardier Inc. is facing renewed signs of public anger and growing pressure from across the political spectrum to reconsider substantial increases in compensation to its top executives.
+Bombardier Inc. is postponing most of its planned pay hikes to six top executives in the face of widespread public outrage and growing pressure from across the political spectrum in Quebec.

-An estimated 200 protesters descended outside Bombardier’s headquarters in Montreal on Sunday to criticize the hikes, which were characterized as “inappropriate” and “indecent” in light of taxpayer aid and company layoffs.
+The about-face came in the wake of renewed signs of public anger over the hefty hikes.
+About 200 protesters descended outside Bombardier’s headquarters in downtown Montreal on Sunday to criticize the increases, which were characterized as “inappropriate” and “indecent” in light of taxpayer aid and company layoffs.

-The Canadian plane and train maker has caused an uproar after awarding five top executives and executive chairman Pierre Beaudoin $32.6-million (U.S.) last year, a nearly 50-per-cent increase from the year before.
+The Canadian plane and train maker had awarded five top executives and executive chairman Pierre Beaudoin $32.6-million (U.S.) last year, a nearly 50-per-cent increase from the year before.

 Read more: Compensation to Bombardier senior executives rose nearly 50 per cent last year